 - Qualitative Standards: Each period of enrollment a student must earn a cumulative and term grade point average (GPA) of 2.00.
-This is the equivalent of a C average. - Quantitative Standards: Each period of enrollment a student must earn a minimum number of credit hours.
+This is the equivalent of a C average. - Quantitative Standards: Each period of enrollment a student must earn a minimum 67% of attempted credit hours for the term AND 67% cumulatively.